Christ the King Episcopal Church

 The Book of Common Prayer

-The full title is "The Book of Common Prayer and Administration of the Sacraments and Other Rites and Ceremonies of the Church."
-It is generally published "together with the Psalter or the Psalms of David."
+"The Book of Common Prayer and Administration of the Sacraments and Other Rites and Ceremonies of the Church."